AMStrix/wp-ts-react-ssr-split-redux-drizzle/README.md

 * antd
 * css & less support
 * i18next
+* e2e testing via Cypress
+* unit testing via jest/enzyme

 ### Current issues
-* HMR sometimes gets confused by updates to dynamically imported (split) modules.
-Looking into a fix.
-* SSR in dev mode doesn't reference styles initially, so there is an ugly moment until the css gets pulled. (not an issue in prod build) (react-universal-components may be a solution)
+* SSR in dev mode doesn't reference styles initially, so there is an ugly moment until the css gets pulled. (not an issue in prod build)
 * Full vendor CSS is bundled so SSR can reference it.
-Avoiding no style initial loads.
-Looking into https://github.com/faceyspacey/react-universal-component as a fix.
+Avoiding no style initial loads, but missing out on splitting.

 Requires **Node v8** & **yarn**